Our top rose gardens in Kent

 Troy Smith, Head Gardener

-Vita Sackville-West and her husband Harold Nicholson bought Sissinghurst in 1930 and created a garden over 30 years.
+Vita Sackville-West and her husband Harold Nicolson bought Sissinghurst in 1930 and created a garden over 30 years.
 He was the designer and she planted the spaces.
 It was a partnership of two talented personalities on a journey to create something beautiful together.

 Push open a large oak door to the Rose Garden and you’re ambushed by the scent, colour and exuberance.
 That was Vita’s style; she gardened with this idea of romance and luxuriousness describing the roses as foaming and frothing.
 We only grow old roses, bred before 1867.
 They can be tricky, but Vita really loved their habit and the romance connected to them in the stories of their centuries old origins.